-Steelers Linebacker Anthony Chickillo Arrested On Several Charges
+Pittsburgh Steelers Linebacker Anthony Chickillo Arrested For Allegedly Assaulting Girlfriend

 “We are aware of the incident involving Anthony Chickillo last night and are still gathering information.
 Until we have further details we will not provide any further comment,” the Steelers said in a statement.

-Bail has been set at $10,000 and he will have a preliminary hearing on October 30.
+Chickillo was taken into custody and released on a $10,000 bail.
+He will have a preliminary hearing on October 30.

 Stay With KDKA.com For More Details